Nithivarn-Reddy/cs5293p20-project-0/README.md

 This will display the result in your console / terminal.

-## Assumptions made in the project are:
+## Assumptions made in the project are

 1) The url provided needs to be a working one.